 - Venture capital firms

 If you decide to take out small business loans make sure that you can afford to make repayments each month.
 Late repayments can cause problems with your credit rating and the lender will start legal proceedings and if you fail to make repayments you may have to file for bankruptcy.
+Although there are options for removing bankruptcy from a credit report early to obtain credit cards, loans, or mortgages, it’s crucial to be cautious and proactive in your financial decisions.

 When structuring your small business financial planning make sure you can get access to the funds you need without putting financial strain on your business.